-Since 2012, March 21 not only marks the arrival of spring in the northern hemisphere and autumn in the southern hemisphere.
-Today, the International Day of Forests is also celebrated worldwide, an event devised by the UN (United Nations) to highlight the importance of forest areas of the planet.
+Since 2012, 21 March has not just marked the arrival of spring in the northern hemisphere and autumn in the southern hemisphere.
+Today, it is also the date to celebrate the International Day of Forests around the world, an event that was created by the UN (United Nations) to highlight the importance of the planet's forests.

-This is an excellent time to learn more about forests and how its preservation positively influence the lives of all the inhabitants of the Earth.
-Did you know that forests cover a third of the land surface of the planet?
-These ecosystems serve as habitats for millions of living beings, 1.6 billion people depend on forests to survive, including more than two thousand indigenous cultures.
+This day presents the perfect chance to learn more about forests and how their conservation positively impacts the lives of all Earth's inhabitants.
+Did you know that forests cover one third of the earth's surface?
+These ecosystems function as habitats for millions of living things and are home to 80 % of the planet's terrestrial plant and animal species.
+1.6 billion people depend on forests to survive, including more than 2,000 indigenous cultures.

-Will you celebrate in any special way the International Day of Forests?
-Participate with your comments!
+Will you be doing anything special to celebrate the International Day of Forests?
+Leave us your comments!